-There followed almost unanimous support for funding of scientific research (81%) and greater EU commitment in this sector.
+The conclusions were quite optimistic: the poll revealed an almost unanimous support for funding of scientific research (81%) and for greater EU commitment in this sector.
 Therefore, it can be stated with certainty that "as far as principles are concerned, there is no crisis of confidence with regard to science in European public opinion" (ib., p.
 87).
 The dissent and worries emerge only among certain groups of people (the natural pessimists, the intellectuals with ecological tendencies, those who expect only personal benefits etc.) and in any case, concern only specific, limited aspects that have no bearing on the general image of science and its essentially rational nature, favouring well-being.

-However, over time, the concerns revealed in this first report increased and expanded, which became evident in the following report (see EC 1979) and subsequent ones that were published by the Eurobarometer (1990, 1993, 2001, 2005, 2005b, 2008) which were enriched by more specific surveys regarding the environment, energy resources, the society of information and so on.
+However, over time, the concerns revealed in this first report increased and expanded, which became evident in the following report (see EC 1979) and subsequent ones that were published by the Eurobarometer (1990, 1993, 2001, 2005, 2005b, 2008).

 The survey that marked a watershed and the beginning of a new movement of opinion was the one commissioned in 1985 by the Royal Society to a group of experts guided by W.F.
 Bodmer on the Public Understanding of Science (PUS) (see Royal Society 1985).
-The conclusions of the report, which noted the elements of distrust that already existed among the public and fearing that this could get worse, suggested a series of measures:
+The conclusions of the report, which noted the elements of distrust that already existed among the public and fearing that this could get worse, was that "scientists must learn to communicate with the public, be willing to do so, and indeed consider it their duty to do so" (ib., p.
+6).